-There are 93 U.S. Attorneys that work with approximately 5,000 Assistant U.S. Attorneys throughout the United States.
+There are approximately 5,800 Assistant United States Attorneys who work in 93 United States Attorneys' Offices located throughout the United States, Puerto Rico, the U.S. Virgin Islands, and Guam.
 While the range of litigation in which U.S. Attorneys' Offices are involved has grown over time, their activities are generally divided into the criminal and civil divisions.
 Each of these divisions is commonly subdivided for increased specialization.
 Within the criminal division, U.S. Attorneys handle the majority of federal criminal prosecutions, including everything from organized crime and white collar crime, to child pornography and human trafficking, to drugs and firearms offenses.
 Within the civil division, the U.S. Attorneys are responsible both for pursuing affirmative litigation, such as the enforcement of federal housing regulations, and for defending the government in cases involving the interests of the United States.
 The civil cases handled by AUSAs represent more than one-third of the workload of the U.S. Attorneys' Offices.
 Although this guide will focus on the criminal work, additional information on the civil divisions can be found on the DOJ website (www.usdoj.gov) and from our students and alumni who have pursed those avenues.